larsks/n1lks.oddbit.com/content/public_service/baystate_marathon/volunteer-faq.md

 ## What sort of radio do I need?

-You ONLY Need an HT.
 A 5 watt HT should be sufficient.
 Bring extra battery packs just in case.
 Some of you may be able to operate out of your vehicle, check out the options once you check in with the water stop team and see what the parking situation looks like.

 ## Besides a radio, what should I bring with me?

 Bring your own food, drink, and camp/collapsible chair.
 I would recommend you bring a clipboard with the "tracking" form we have used in the past.
-Don't forget a writing utensil.
+Don't forget a writing implement.

 Dress for the weather and consider that you will spend most of your time sitting still.
 If the weather is supposed to be on the cooler side, make sure